ChrisCodeSmith/aram-rerollpicker/README.md

 - At the moment this program only handles one champion in the folder and the selection for champs in the gui doesnt work yet.
 It only picks one champ therefore!
 - Not working: Algorithm imcomplete until we found out how to check a haystack for several needels
+- at the moment its possible to start inf threads, prevent startign a new thread after one has created

 ## Todo: